 All of those who espouse mindset as the best way for a person to see progress and change talk about setting intentions.

-Resolving to do things in the new year is nice, but the only way to make those resolutions or any intention stick is to make them real, physical, and permanent, and the only way to do that is to write them down.
+But you have to go a step further.
+Setting an intention to do things differently: in the new year, on a random Tuesday, is nice, but the only way to make those resolutions or any intention stick is to make them real, physical, and permanent.
+And the only way to do that?
+Write them down.

 Words exist to give ideas shape, and when we write words in comprehensive units (sentences), we’re bringing those sentiments into the physical world, and therefore making them real.
 Where it’s harder to put stock in something that can’t be seen, it’s a lot easier to look at something that exists in physical form and know it to be true because we can see and touch it.